-Kalbarri ranks as one of our most favorite places in Australia.
-If your planning a Western Australia road trip, you have to mark Kalbarri as a destination to explore for a few days!
-It’s a beautiful town that we think has everything on offer.
-Coastal cliff views, a unique river and spectacular inland gorges.
-It’s a popular holiday destination by all and we highly recommend early booking of your accommodation, as this town sells out fast during peak tourist season.
+Kalbarri ranks as one of our many favourite places in Australia to visit.
+If your planning a Western Australia road trip, you have to mark Kalbarri as a destination to explore.
+Its a beautiful coastal town that has the best of both worlds with Coastal Cliff views, a unique river system and some spectacular inland gorges.
+The sign tells you on entry that you will love it and it doesn’t disappoint!

-To the east of Kalbarri and a short drive out the road are the inland river gorges.
+To the east of Kalbarri and a short drive out the road are the inland Murchison River gorges.
 Here you will be in awe of nature and you will be able to explore the depths and heights of the gorges.
-There are 4 main key spots to visit; they are Z Bend, The Loop, Hawks Head and Ross Graham.
+There are 4 main key spots to visit; Z Bend, The Loop, Hawks Head and Ross Graham.
 The roads into the gorge sites at Hawks Head and Ross Graham are sealed however with Z Bend and The Loop which are the more popular spots are both sealed and unsealed.
-The first 12kms through is sealed with the remaining 19km unsealed.
-It’s accessible by most traffic including two wheel drives however it can become badly corrugated, and have pot holes in various areas of the road that can become dangerous.
+The first 12kms is sealed with the remaining 19km unsealed.
+Its accessible by most traffic including two wheel drives however it can become badly corrugated, and have pot holes in various areas of the road that can become dangerous.
 Its recommend that motorhomes and large camper vans do not travel to Loop or Z Bend Road.
-For details on the walking trails at each of the gorges you can find more information here on the Kalbarri Visitors Center website.
+For details on the walking trails at each of the gorges you can find more information here on the Kalbarri Visitors Centre website.

 The one thing you MUST do when you visit the National Park is take a photo at Natures Window.
 After all, Natures Window is what you see in every advertisement about Kalbarri.
 (Its the featured image of this page!)
-Its a beautiful place, and yes there is a few rough and steep areas you have to walk through.
-However its worth the pain to get there!
+Its a beautiful place, and yes there is a few rough and steep areas you have to walk through, however its worth the pain to get there!
 If i can make my 50 to 60 year old parents do it, you can too!